 This exhibition is also sponsored by

-Generous support is provided by the Barbara Haskell American Fellows Legacy Fund.
+Major support is provided by the Barbara Haskell American Fellows Legacy Fund; David Bolger; The Brown Foundation, Inc., of Houston; the David Geffen Foundation; and Laurie M. Tisch.